ReidGlaze/ReidGlaze.github.io/_posts/2023-07-04-Hand-Segmentation.md

 ## Conculsion

 Through this project, I learned the advantage of using OTSU binary thresholding over regular binary thresholding.
 I learned the significance of this tool by experimenting with variable lighting conditions.
 I also learned how a bilateral filter can be useful for segmentation of an object from a background.
 This was discovered by using the tool in place of other forms of blurring.
 Lastly, I learned how the use of a mask can be used to count segmentations.
 This was done by utilizing the circle.

-In conclusion, this project was a great learning experience and a step forward in the field of computer vision Despite the challenges and limitations.
+In conclusion, this project was a great learning experience and provided great insight into the opencv library.

 ### [See the Code on Github!](https://github.com/ReidGlaze/Computer_Vision/blob/main/Final_Project/CVProject.py)